oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   /vulnerabilities[]/flags[]
 ```

-*Example XYZ which fails the test:*
+*Example 87 which fails the test:*

 ```
       "flags": [